Migration Guide: v3.x to v4.x

 }3.
 Request Object Changes

-req.path- Pathname without query stringreq.hostname- Host without portreq.protocol- "http" or "https"req.ip- Client IP addressreq.query- Parsed query objectreq.cookies- Parsed cookies objectreq.body- Parsed request bodyreq.headers- Returns plain object for property access
+req.parsedBody- Parsed JSON body (cached)req.flatHeaders- Plain object for Express-style accessreq.path- Pathname without query stringreq.hostname- Host without portreq.protocol- "http" or "https"req.ip- Client IP addressreq.query- Parsed query objectreq.cookies- Parsed cookies objectreq.params- Route parameters

 @Get('/users')